Cookies

 Yes.
 Once you've loaded a chapter on your phone, it works offline on the train, the plane, or anywhere without signal.

 Always one-time.
-We don't run subscriptions — pick the access window that suits you (1 month, 6 months, or lifetime) and pay once.
+We don't run subscriptions — pay once for lifetime access.
 No auto-renewals, no recurring charges.

-Yes — 14-day money-back guarantee, no questions asked.
+Yes, on Premium plans — a 14-day money-back guarantee, no questions asked.
 Email support and we refund the full amount.
+Digital downloads like the handbook are excluded: the purchase is final once the files are available, and we replace faulty files free of charge.

 Yes.
 The price you see at checkout is the final price — Swiss VAT is already included.
 You'll receive a compliant invoice by email straight after payment.

 Visa, Mastercard and American Express through Dodo Payments, our PCI-compliant checkout.
 Apple Pay and Google Pay work automatically on supported devices.
-TWINT support is on the near-term roadmap.
+TWINT is currently not supported.

 Yes.
 Premium unlocks dedicated packs for all 26 cantons — history, government, geography, and the local civics questions interviewers actually ask.
 Pick your canton in the dashboard and your drills bias toward it automatically.